abrensch/brouter/docs/index.md

 ### Android app for offline routing

-See [offline routing app](features/offline.md) for how to setup BRouter for offline routing on an Android smartphone.
+See [Android quickstart guide](users/android_quickstart.md) for how to setup BRouter for offline routing on an Android smartphone.

 ### Revision history